technix/react-starwars/README.md

   * hash history could be used
 * All components should be tested with help of [Enzyme](https://github.com/airbnb/enzyme)

+_Done in 'homework2' branch_

+# Hometask #3

+* Add redux to your application
+* Use react-redux for your components

 _Done in master branch_